PhilS94/QR-Code-Scanner/src/README.txt

 "|       Read images stored at ground-truth-path and generate syntethic      |"

 "|       database images at output-path.
-Backgroundimage folder 99_bg has    |" "|	 to be located next to  ground-truth-path.                           |"
+Backgroundimage folder 99_bg has    |" "|	 to be located next to the input ground-truth-path.                  |"

 "|                                                                           |"